inspire-eu-validation/view-service/iso-19128/at42-getcapabilities-layer-default-style.md

   * For each wms:Layer element:

     * Check if it is provided at least a default style for each theme.
-Style unique identifier value must be inspire_common:DEFAULT.
+Style unique identifier mapped into [Name](#name1) value must be inspire_common:DEFAULT.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.8, Requirement 42